actum/frontend-checklist/README.md

 ### 1.1.4.
 Forms

 * Avoid styling of the following elements: `checkbox`, `radio`, `select` on mobile (touch) devices.
 The native implementation is the best for the user experience.
+* Provide validation states
+	* valid input
+	* invalid input (recurring/common phrases (e.g., 'Email is not valid.') if applicable)
+	* loading state (animation if applicable)
-* Provide validation states (valid/invalid states, error message placement - animation if applicable)
+	* error message placement
+* All forms fields have associated label

 #### Example